Course Catalog > Course Details

 Upcoming Course Dates

 The SPCC Compliance Manager™ course is offered at locations across the United States and online via live virtual attendance.
-All sessions run two days and the course fee is $1,115, with discounts available for early registration, groups of three or more, government employees, students, and veterans.
+All sessions run three days and the course fee is $1,500, with discounts available for early registration, groups of three or more, government employees, students, and veterans.
 Corporate partnership discounts are also available.

 Browse upcoming dates below and register early—early bird pricing and seats are limited.